The health insurance jargon explained simply and clearly. Become an insurance expert on the subjects of deductible and excess.

 Let’s assume that your deductible under the basic insurance is CHF 300.
 You now receive your first doctor's bill in the calendar year, amounting to CHF 400.
 Of this amount you pay your deductible of CHF 300 and – of the remaining CHF 100 – the excess of 10%, so CHF 10.
 Overall, therefore, you pay CHF 310 yourself.

 If you receive another bill from your GP in the same calendar year for CHF 200, of this you pay only the 10% excess, so CHF 20.

 Hospital cost contribution: also part of the co-payment of medical costs

 For inpatient hospital stays, insured persons pay the legally prescribed hospital cost contribution.
 This is CHF 15 per day.
 This amount corresponds to the living costs for electricity, meals, etc. that you would have to pay if you were at home.
-You therefore pay the hospital cost contribution even when you have already used up all of your deductible and excess.
+You therefore pay the hospital cost contribution even when you have already used up all of your deductible and excess and the basic insurance covers the costs of accommodation and meals.
 Find out who is exempt from the hospital cost contribution here.